clojure-goes-fast/clojure-goes-fast.com/content/blog/2024-02-01-system-wide-user-clj.md

 The snippet above can be copied and committed into any project that already has a `user.clj`.
-The snippet has a property of actually loading all `user.clj`s on the classpath, including those that come with JAR dependencies.
+The snippet has a property of actually loading all `user.clj`s on the classpath, including those that come from JAR dependencies.
 Whether it's desirable is up to you; if not, you can tune the snippet to skip the JAR-residing files.